uwdub/web-dub/gettinginvolved.md

 - Practice talk sessions.
 - Social events and happy hours.

-Whether you are a faculty, student, or researcher, one of the best places to start for is by reaching out in the faculty or general channels of the [DUB Slack](https://uwdub.slack.com).
+Whether you are a faculty, student, or researcher, one of the best places to start in organizing an activity or event is by reaching out on the faculty or general channels of the DUB Slack.
 We have a set of templates and checklists that can help you coordinate such an activity or event.

 If you have other ideas for DUB, talk with the DUB Coordinators,